tadmccorkle/static-comments-with-firebase/README.md

 An implementation of [Eduardo Boucas's Staticman](https://staticman.net/) to be hosted with Firebase.

 I made some minor changes, removed a few features I don't need, and updated some deprecated code for hosting my own Staticman server with Firebase.
+[I also added the capability to add emails to site email subscription lists](#site-mailing-lists).

 ## Using with your own projects